ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 </p>

 <p align="center">
-uSenseAR (https://en.usens.com/products/usensar/) is also trying to get hand tracking via the smartphone camera to work.
-Getting access to the software is not easy at the moment.
+uSenseAR is also trying to get hand tracking via the smartphone camera to work.
+Getting access to the software is not easy at this time.
 </p>

 In the future ARCore might get moving marker tracking like ARKit2 and Vuforia are already able to.
-See here for ARKit2 marker tracking (https://www.youtube.com/watch?v=ySYFZwkZoio) and see my MovingMarkerTracking project if you are interested in a working version for Android.
+[ARKit2 marker tracking](https://www.youtube.com/watch?v=ySYFZwkZoio) seems to be the best at the moment.
+See [my MovingMarkerTracking project](https://github.com/ChristophGeske/ARCoreInsideOutTrackingGearVr/tree/master/MovingMarkerTracking) if you are interested in a working version for Android.

 A multiplayer VR game using ARCores cloud anchors should be possible, but I am currently not working on it.
-Here is how it could look like. https://i.imgur.com/ZX9Veen.gifv
+[Here](https://i.imgur.com/ZX9Veen.gifv) is how it could look like.

 The boundary system should be further improved the feature points alone are a good start but it could be better and be activated automatically.

 # Other Interesting Projects:

 The iconic shooter game Quake can now be played using the GearVR with the option of using positional tracking.
-A good introduction video can be found here: https://youtu.be/acEz98Ol8NI.
-The game and source code can be downloaded here: https://github.com/DrBeef/QuakeGVR/releases.
+A good introduction video can be found [here](https://youtu.be/acEz98Ol8NI).
+The game and source code can be downloaded [here](https://github.com/DrBeef/QuakeGVR/releases).
 After signing the .apk you can use the GearVR controller to activate the positional tracking mode in the game settings.
 I am very impressed with the performance and tracking quality even on old phones like the S7.
 The developer didn't use a game engine like Unity to build the game but instead used the Android Studio which seemed to allow him to get a higher performance out of the phone by putting some tasks on different cores.
 I like the way he managed to give the user a window to the outside by tapping the headset but I think it is better to show the surrounding automatically when you come closer to an obstacle since you might forget to check the surrounding when you immersed in the game (I will start working on this soon since I have an idea already).
 I think this is excellent work and you should try it out.

 iPhone + ARKit + Cardboard project can be found [here](https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md)